truefoundry/truefoundry-docs/experiment-tracking/log-data/log-params.md

 run.end()
 ```

+### Can I change the param value once logged?

+No you cannot change the value of param once logged.

 ### How can I programmatically get parameters for a run?

 You can use the `get_params` method.
 It returns a dictionary